Washington state will pay millions to girl at center of abuse case

 In the spring of 2015, 18-month-old Pierce County toddler, identified as M.D., was a happy, normally developing child being cared for by loving foster parents.

-Today at the age of 5, she’s a quadriplegic who doctors say will never get out of her wheelchair on her own and will most likely never talk or feed herself.
+Today at the age of 5, she’s a quadriplegic who doctors say will most likely never walk, talk, or feed herself.

 M.D. will receive $19.3 million from the state of Washington as a result of a lawsuit filed in 2017.
 The suit alleges failures by Department of Social and Health Services (DSHS) social workers led to the girl being ruthlessly beaten by a man claiming to be her father.